matthewbub/wussup.chat/readme.md

 templ generate && ENV=development go run main.go
 ```

-We're using Templ for markup.
-It's a JSX-like template library that **requires an additional build command**.
 As long as the Golang binary is in your environment path, you should have access to templ in this project.
+Templ is defined `pkg/views` and served directly from a Go route

 If you're changing a `*.templ` file, you're going to need to run the `templ generate` command to rebuild the templates.
 Otherwise, you only need to restart the go server.
 Since were working with HTMX it's pretty common to need to modify both a template and server side code, hence the suggestion to "just run both".